Friends please tell me what happens internally when we press any key on keyboard

 Thankyou friend for ur reply but I am asking in terms of interrupt.
 Would you please explain

-Originally Posted by anchitjindal07 To my mind it would be good to give an answer with a full exact code, to be at a concrete level.
+To my mind it would be good to give an answer with a full exact code, to be at a concrete level.
 Unfortunately this is impossible, because we have too much code.
 Is it really?
 This question is easy because it don't specify any kernel by name.
 So, I can use my own!
 I did write it 1994 when Intel 386, protected mode, was new.
 It is small and simple enough (some 1000-1500 c-code whole thing).
 I tested it also taking a connection to a server by the serial line modem (telnet port at server).
-Code:

 char KBDSub()